ordinalsreserve/did-btco/spec.md

 - Use encrypted communication channels, such as HTTPS or other secure transport protocols, to protect data in transit between the endpoint and its users.
 - Minimize the exposure of sensitive data in service endpoints, avoiding the unnecessary collection, storage, or transmission of personal or confidential information.
 - Implement robust access control mechanisms for service endpoints, ensuring that only authorized parties can access the services and data provided by the endpoint.

+### 5.3.4 Risks of Ledger Attacks on Bitcoin Ordinals DID Method

+The Bitcoin Ordinals (btco) DID Method can be impacted if the Bitcoin blockchain is attacked, posing potential threats to end-users and developers:

+* Altered Identity Records: Blockchain attacks could compromise the integrity of DID Documents, leading to identity theft or unauthorized actions.

+* Double Spend Attack: Such attacks could reverse transactions that manage DID operations, resulting in the loss of DID record changes.

+* 51% Attack: An entity controlling the majority of the network's mining hash rate could alter the blockchain history, affecting identity operations.

+* Replay Attacks: Attackers could potentially duplicate or delay valid data transmission, leading to unauthorized re-issuance of a previously issued DID operation.

+Mitigation measures include monitoring the Bitcoin network, employing additional security measures, using time locks to prevent replay attacks, regularly checking DID Documents, and implementing robust backup strategies.

 ## 6. Privacy Considerations